-Response times
+Response Times

 When you email your TA or us (the instructors), you can normally expect a response within 24 hours.
-You should usually expect your assignments to be graded within five days of the due date.
-Projects 2 and 8b require more manual grading from the TAs, so they may need one additional day.
-Some extra time may also be needed to grade the portfolio project, due to its complexity.
+You should expect your assignments to be graded within four days of the due date.
+Some extra time may be needed to grade assignment 10, due to its greater complexity.